White Sands: Fossil Tracks/Huellas Fósiles

 Apache Baskets, Edward S. Curtis, 1907.
 Courtesy of American Indian film gallery, culture of Apache tribes and Hopi tribes, https://scalar.usc.edu/works/american-indian-film-archive/apache-arts-and-crafts

 Thank you to ALL the wonderful photographers that shared their photos with us!
 EPMArch is proud to announce our next lobby exhibit, "Water and Wildlife in the Chihuahuan Desert."
 Come check out our talented community's photographs that help tell the story of our area's wildlife.
-These photographs will be on display from February 1st to August 8th.
+This photography exhibit has been extended to be on display until August 9th.
 See you soon!

 Photo by Scott Cutler features a Cactus Wren (Camphylorhynchus brunneicapillus)